BrunoPerciani/regiao-metropolitana-de-sao-paulo/Introduction.md

 # NDVI and population density analysis: São Paulo Metropolitan Region (RMSP), Brazil (2000–2022)

 This repository contains the source code, data processing workflows, and visualization scripts developed for the scientific study on vegetation dynamics in the São Paulo Metropolitan Region (RMSP), Brazil.
-The analysis investigates the temporal behavior of the Normalized Difference Vegetation Index (NDVI) and its correlation with population density, considering the years 2000, 2010, and 2022.
+The analysis investigates the temporal behavior of the **Normalized Difference Vegetation Index (NDVI)** and its correlation with **population density**, considering the years 2000, 2010, and 2022.

 ## 📄 About the study
 Urban vegetation is a critical factor for mitigating the environmental impacts of metropolitan growth, reducing air pollution, heat islands, and soil sealing, while improving urban quality of life.
 In this context, remote sensing and geoprocessing techniques were applied to evaluate the spatio-temporal evolution of vegetation cover in the RMSP.